 - JAKIM will notify the FHCB of the IHRC’s decision.

 A list of the FHCBs which have been granted recognition will be used as a reference by the Ministry of Domestic Trade and Consumer Affairs.

 An FHCB will be required to submit an annual report to JAKIM in the format prescribed in the MPR-FHCB.

-Any applicant which has been unsuccessful in its application for recognition or which has been delisted is given up to one year to resubmit an application.
+Any applicant which has been unsuccessful in their application for recognition or who has been delisted is given up to one year to resubmit an application.